 Most review courses cost between $2,000 and $5,000, depending on which provider you choose.
 So, is this added cost worth it?

-With Becker's CPA Exam Review, you'll get access materials, resources and support that get you Exam Day Readysm!
+With Becker's CPA Exam Review, you'll get access to comprehensive materials and resources, plus unlimited support that get you Exam Day Readysm!
 This includes:

-• Comprehensive textbooks that align with AICPA's exam blueprint
+- Comprehensive digital and physical textbooks that align with AICPA's exam blueprint

-• Over 900 engaging lecture videos from our expert instructors breaking to help you understand complex topics
+- Over 900 engaging concept videos taught by our expert instructors to help you understand complex topics

-Becker's CPA review has a 94 percent pass rate.
-When you're Exam Day Readysm, this significantly reduces the likelihood of having to re-take exam sections and continually pay the extra fees.
+Becker's Exam Day ReadySM students have a 28% higher pass rate than all other exam takers, showing that using Becker significantly reduces the likelihood of having to re-take exam sections and continually pay the extra fees.

 Is getting my CPA License worth the CPA Exam costs?